-As a high growth startup, you probably know that a multichannel messaging strategy is crucial to creating a sticky and seamless user experience, encouraging app engagement, and increasing user retention over time.
+As a high-growth startup, you probably know that an omnichannel messaging strategy is crucial to creating a sticky and seamless user experience, encouraging app engagement, and increasing user retention over time.
 The greater challenge, however, is knowing when and how to leverage each messaging channel to have the greatest impact.

 The Benefits and Limitations of Different Communication Channels